-The Department of Political Science considers all applicants for the MA degree equally, irrespective of race, class, sex, gender, etc. Admission decisions are based on the applicant’s overall record of achievement, both academic and otherwise and his/her potential for success in the MA program.
-Specific considerations for admission (in no particular order) include: undergraduate institution coursework and GPA, GRE scores, letters of recommendation, statement of purpose, awards and scholarships, and professional experience.
+The Department of Political Science considers all applicants for the M.A. degree equally, irrespective of race, class, sex, gender, etc. Admission decisions are based on the applicant’s overall record of achievement, both academic and otherwise and his/her potential for success in the MA program.
+Specific considerations for admission (in no particular order) include: undergraduate institution coursework and GPA, GRE scores for TOEFL/IETL scpres fpr imternational student applicants, letters of recommendation, statement of purpose, awards and scholarships, and professional experience.
 While we have no strict "cut-off" for GPA or GRE, successful applicants have proven records of success as evidenced by their entire application packages.
+TOEFL scores of at least 100 re preferred.
 Applications must also meet the standards of the UNH Graduate School.
 Applicants are expected to have majored in political science or a related field, or have worked in government or the nonprofit sector.
 Where undergraduate preparation has been insufficient, applicants may be admitted provided that they follow a program of study approved by the chairperson.

-Personal statements required for the [MA or MPA] application must be approximately 500-700 words in length.
+Personal statements required for the M.A. application must be approximately 500-700 words in length.

 February 15 for financial assistance

 June 1 for fall session (April 1 recommended for fall session)

 November 1 for spring session